Kilduff Pumpkin Festival FAQs

 All the pumpkins will be cut from the vine and ready to lift into one of the wheelbarrows waiting on The Patch.

-We all know that Scottish weather doesn’t always play the game and sadly not every pumpkin survives on The Patch until picking.
 If weather conditions make growing pumpkins tricky, we may need to top up our numbers of carving pumpkins with pumpkins grown on other farms.
-We want to try to make sure that we have enough for everyone.
 These pumpkins will come from farms further South where conditions are warmer and dryer.

+Our culinary pumpkins are grown on a dedicated culinary patch separate from the pick your own patch.
 The culinary pumpkins we sell will only ever be grown here at Kilduff Farm.

 Yes, we accept contactless and cash payments on The Patch.